English Passive Voice

-This unit introduces the passive voice in English, compares active and passive sentences, and discusses when to use each.
+This module introduces the passive voice in English, compares active and passive sentences, and discusses when to use each.

 “is done” & “was done”

 In English, sentences can be either in the active voice or in the passive voice.

 An active sentence typically signifies a person actively doing something.
 In a passive sentence, a person has something done to them.

 John read the book.

 He cooked lunch.

 When formulating sentences in the passive voice, we typically use “is/are done” and “was/were done”.
 To formulate sentences in the passive voice, use “to be” + a verb in the past participle.

 Examples for passive sentences: